List of Home and Away characters introduced in 2019: Alex Neilson

 On her first day in charge of the Northern Districts Hospital ED, Alex attempts to treat a man who has been tortured by the Ouroboros gang, and learns that nurse Jasmine Delaney (Sam Frost) has to be accompanied an AFP officer.
 She questions whether the hospital is safe for Jasmine, and tells her that she has a duty of care to the other staff and patients.
 She later catches her having lunch with Willow Harris (Sarah Roberts) in an empty room.
 Willow offers Alex a free personal training session at the local gym, which she accepts.
-Alex treats Raffy Morrison (Olivia Deeble) after she suffers an epileptic seizure.
-She tells Raffy that she too suffers from epilepsy and once suffered a seizure during an HSC exam.
+Alex treats Raffy Morrison (Olivia Deeble) after she has an epileptic seizure.
+She tells Raffy that she too has epilepsy and once had a seizure during an HSC exam.
 Raffy is inspired to try alternative treatments for her condition.
 Alex uses hypnotherapy to help Jasmine's husband Robbo (Jake Ryan) recover his lost memories.
 While he is under, Robbo attacks Alex and pins her against the wall.
 Mason Morgan (Orpheus Pledger) tries to help her and Robbo snaps out of it and leaves, but Alex persuades him to try again.
 Raffy talks with Alex when she suffers another seizure and mentions that Mason ran an illegal CBD oil trial for her.
 Alex tells Mason that she has put in a good word for his internship at Northern Districts.
 When he later tries flirting with her, Alex tells him that she is gay.
 Alex continues her PT sessions with Willow and they grow close.
 She also finds a new medicinal marijuana trial for Raffy and treats Scott Larkin (Trent Baines) when he is shot.
 Willow later thanks Alex for her support and tells her that she feels like she has known her for years, which leads Alex to kiss Willow.